 Agents vary on many counts (including how much and how well they help you shape your proposal, how aggressive they are in finding publisher, how well they know how many publishers, and how reliable they will be about protecting your interests after the book is published), so finding one through another writer friend is perhaps the best way, especially if the friend can also recommend you.
 Many writers have found this book very helpful: Making the Perfect Pitch: How To Catch a Literary Agent's Eye by Katharine Sands.

 To find an agent without leaving home, check the online database, Agent Query (which contains fabulous links to other resources for writers).
 Check the Association of Authors' Representatives to see if a particular agent is a member (you want them to be--agents are going to be handling and managing your money!).
+(In the UK, the equivalent agency is Association of Authors Agents (AAA).)
 You can also find contact information on agents in the reference book Literary Marketplace (Directory of the American Book Publishing Industry with Industry Yellow Pages), available in many public libraries.
 But to make life easier on yourself, if you're going to be making a lot of submissions, consider buying Chuck Sambuchino's 2013 Guide to Literary Agents, which contains much useful information about the process, or Jeff Herman's Guide to Book Publishers, Editors, and Agents, describes the tastes and track records of the agents and editors listed therein.
 The Writers Digest Guide to Literary Agents is revised annually, and you'll find useful info on Chuck Sambuchino's Guide to Literary Agents blog.
 Many writers find How to Get a Literary Agent by Michael Larsen useful.
 You can learn a lot about an agent through Publishers Marketplace, a subscription website that tracks book deals (by $$ size), with agents listed and provides a wealth of information, including a contact database, hosted web pages, a rights and proposals board, a book review index, a book tracker.
-Publishers Marketplace publishes Publishers Lunch, a free sampler of the more comprehensive Publishers Lunch Deluxe ($20 a month), which keeps you up to date on recent deals.
+Publishers Marketplace publishes Publishers Lunch, a free sampler of the more comprehensive Publishers Lunch Deluxe ($25 a month), which keeps you up to date on recent deals.
 Rachelle Burk's website, Resources for Children's Writers, is targeted to that specialty, and you'll find links to just about everything you need, including lists of publishers and agents who specialize in books for the young.
 Finally, Science Fiction and Fantasy Writers of America publish an online Thumbs Down Agency List and additional cautions about bad-apple agents.

 Some consider it a conflict of interest if an agent offers to refer you to an editorial service--some agents run editorial businesses on the side, or get a referral fee for referring you.
 It might not be the best way to find a good editor or book doctor.
 (Similarly, many consider it a conflict of interest that agents are beginning to act as publishers, since agents are supposed to represent authors' interests with publishers--but that's another whole ball of wax.)